pods-framework/pods/readme.txt

 * Added: Ability to use RegEx in Pod Page URI's, just filter 'pods_page_regex_matching' and return true (default is false, normal wildcard * handling)
 * Improved: Pod Page detection on URLs is cleaner and more performant, the tricky MySQL query from the days of Pods 1.x has been completely replaced with a process similar to WP Rewrites
 * And 15 other bug fixes that can be found on GitHub
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.3.1 - April 21st, 2013 =
 * Fixed: Advanced Content Types were missing their 'Advanced' tab